sajanpoudel/Find-Me/README.md

 **How we built it?

-We built this app by using flutter, google cloud storage, Firestore, Google map API, Dart, Java, 3D graphics, kotlin, Google login API and Firebase auth.
+We built this app by using flutter, Firestore, Google map API, Dart, 3D graphics, Google login API and Firebase auth.

 **What are the Future Steps?